-You’ve helped lick envelopes, showered her with gifts, and listened to meltdowns; now it’s time for you both to have some fun with the perfect bachelorette party.
+You’ve helped lick envelopes, showered the bride with gifts and listened to meltdowns; now it’s time for you both to have some fun with the perfect bachelorette party.
 We’ve got 12 tips for you to check off the list when planning the ultimate bachelorette party!

 1. Talk to the bride

-She might be your bestie, but are you sure you have a complete grasp on her idea of the perfect bachelorette party?
-Your typically wild and crazy friend might be begging for a relaxing spa weekend before she goes bridezilla on you.
-Ask her about the overall setting for the day without putting the decision-making on her.
-Everyone likes to be surprised a bit!
+The bride might be your bestie, but are you sure you have a complete grasp on her idea of the perfect bachelorette party?
+Even someone who is typically wild and crazy might be begging for a relaxing spa weekend instead.
+Ask the bride about the overall setting for the day without putting all the decision-making on her.
+Everyone likes to be surprised a little bit!

-Suck it up buttercup.
-Whether it’s inviting someone you don’t like, skipping your favorite bar, or staying away from decorations of a certain variety [you know what we’re talking about…] you should respect your bride’s wishes.
+Whether it’s inviting someone you don’t like, skipping your favorite bar, or staying away from decorations of a certain variety [you know what we’re talking about…] you should respect the bride’s wishes.
 Stick to what you’re sure she’ll like, and everyone will enjoy the night that much more.

 Ask your guests how much they’re comfortable spending.
-You can avoid awkwardness by asking anonymously with free sites like this and this.
-Then you can realistically plan whether you’re staying local with a night of glamping or going all out with weekend in Vegas.
-Breaking up the party into stages might allow the tight budgets in the group to skip the mani/pedis and join for dinner games and drinks later.
-And remember to save up your own dollars because you’re footing the bill for decorations, down payments, etc.
+You can avoid awkwardness by asking anonymously with free sites like this.
+Then you can realistically plan whether you’re staying local with a night of glamping or going all out on a weekend in Vegas.
+You can also create experiences at different price tiers, so everyone can feel included but also like they have options.
+For instance, maybe those with a tighter budget can skip the mani/pedis and join for drinks later.
+And remember to save up some of your own money for decorations!

 4. Spread the word

 Weekends book up quickly, especially in the summer.
 Send a simple save-the-date email or Facebook message 2 to 3 months in advance.
-Send a fun, more formal invite 6 to 8 weeks before the party and include details.
+Send a fun, more formal invite a few weeks before the party and include more details.
 Let your girls know what to expect, what to bring and if there is a dress code.
-You’re free to hunt down anyone who doesn’t R.S.V.P. on time–you’ve got things to book.
+You’re free to hunt down anyone who doesn’t RSV on time; you’ve got things to book!